mist64/cbmbus_doc/Commodore Peripheral Bus.md

 			* anyone can pause at any time
 			* great for CPUs that have other things to do as well
 			* IRQs remain on, NMIs and DMA okay
-		* sender: optionally, if data not accepted within 64 us
-			* -> send timeout
-		* receiver: optionally, if data not available within 64 us
-			* -> receive timeout

 * controller and command bytes
 	* just this supports the use case of one device that is always the sender, and plus some devices which are only receivers